 In working with foundations focused on Angelman syndrome, we have designed a double-blind, placebo-controlled, randomized Phase 2 clinical trial, named STARS, looking at safety parameters and exploratory efficacy endpoints in adults and adolescents aged 13 years and older with Angelman syndrome.
-We plan to begin enrolling patients soon.
+We are currently enrolling patients.

 We called on the Angelman syndrome community to help us design the clinical trial, including identifying the trial endpoints.
 They also selected the final STARS clinical trial name and logo.
 The STARS logo was designed by Kaline, a proud parent of a child diagnosed with Angelman syndrome.
 The image “reaching for the STARS” is a depiction of her son, and every other person diagnosed with Angelman syndrome, standing with one foot firmly planted while using the “T” to stretch as far as they can to reach the brightest star in the sky.